sobjornstad/TiddlyRemember/README.md

 >>
 ```

-This will render the question-and-answer pair in a pretty way
+This will render the question-and-answer pair in a new paragraph
-    and insert enough information in the HTML
+    and insert information in the HTML
-    that the TiddlyRemember parser can pick it out.
+    that the TiddlyRemember parser can pick out.
-The parser actually renders the tiddlers,
+The parser actually renders the tiddlers when you sync to Anki,
     so you can include TextReferences and so on within the macro parameters
-    and the referents will display both in the browser and on your Anki cards.
+    and the referents will display both in your wiki and on your Anki cards.
 However, HTML will be stripped when creating Anki notes,
     so links, text formatting, etc., will only show up in your wiki;
     this may change in the future.

-Clicking the lightbulb icon on the edit toolbar
+Clicking the white (left-hand) lightbulb icon on the edit toolbar
     will insert this snippet,
     including the current time down to the milliseconds as the unique ID,
     so you don't have to worry about creating one.